What is reckless behavior?

 Maybe you’ve noticed lately you’re a lot more interested in risky and dangerous activities.
 Or perhaps you’re pushing things to the extreme, spending large amounts of money on a whim, or not thinking about the consequences of your actions until it’s too late.
 If this is the case, you may be showing signs of reckless behavior.

-Serving in the military, especially if you were in a combat zone, can sometimes mean engaging in a certain amount of risk to stay alive and protect yourself.
-However, engaging in risky behavior on an ongoing basis—particularly once you’ve returned from deployment or just in order to get an adrenaline rush—can lead to serious injury or death.
+Serving in the military, especially if you were in a combat zone, can sometimes require engaging in a certain amount of risk to stay alive and protect yourself.
+However, engaging in risky behavior on an ongoing basis — particularly once you’ve returned from deployment or just in order to get an adrenaline rush — can lead to serious injury or death.

 “Serving in a combat zone made civilian life kind of boring.
 When I first got back, I felt like ‘civilian’ rules just didn’t apply to me.”

-Reckless behavior is different from irresponsible actions that happen only once in a while.
-It usually happens more frequently than just now and then and may occur as a pattern of behavior with the following features:
+Reckless behavior is different from acting irresponsibly only once in a while.
+A pattern of reckless behavior may involve the following features:

 “I had this sense of invincibility.
 But looking back, I see how ridiculous it would have been for me to survive all that time overseas just to come back and hurt or kill myself in some reckless stunt.”

 Your close friends or family may be the first to notice your reckless behavior.
-It can be useful to share what you’re feeling and experiencing, and they may be able to provide support and help you find resources to address the issues you’re dealing with.
+Consider sharing with them what you're feeling and experiencing that leads to this behavior and ask what they've noticed.
+They may be able to provide support and help you find resources to address the issues you’re dealing with.

 Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with useful resources and effective ways of reducing their reckless behavior.
 If reckless behavior is affecting your health and well-being or getting in the way of your relationships, work, or daily activities, you may want to reach out for support.
 Consider connecting with:

-Your family doctor: Ask if your doctor has experience treating Veterans or can refer you to someone who does.
+- Your doctor.
+Ask if your doctor has experience treating Veterans or can refer you to someone who does.
+If you feel comfortable enough with your physician, he or she may be able to help you find tools to manage reckless behavior even without direct experience with Veterans.

-Explore these resources for more information about reckless behavior in Veterans.
+Explore these resources for more information about Veterans addressing reckless behavior.

 National Center for PTSD